albert2804/transcendence/README.md

 - Development-Server updates live on changes in the frontend volume.
 So you can just change the code and see the changes in the browser.

 ## Backend-Development
-- Development-Server should normally restart itself on changes in the backend volume but sometimes you need to restart the container manually (docker restart backend)
+- Daphne server doesn't update live on changes in the backend volume.
+So you need to restart the backend container after changes in the backend code.